BLaingb/team-management/README.md

 ```

 ## Assumptions Made
-- Users can be members of more than one team
+### Users can be members of more than one team
+This assumption was made mainly to make the use case more realistic, as often team hierarchies and dynamics are more complex than only one team within a company, and for a given employee.

-- New team members should be able to access the app
+### New team members should be able to access the app
+As the app specifies that only Admin users can delete members, I figured it implied Regular users (as well as other admins) should have access once added to a team.
+To solve this, I thought of a Team Invitation mechanism, were "Added" team members were instead invited, and had to sign up to become part of the team.
+This added quite a bit more work to the app, but again, results in a more realistic scenario.

-- Only authenticated users can access the app
+### Only authenticated users can access the app
+As the app is dealing with sensitive details (team members' contact details), I assumed authentication was required to view any data, and access to that data was dependent on the authenticated user's permissions and team membership.
+This was solved with custom permissions on Team Roles, along with a custom Permission Manager that would allow permissions to be scoped to a particular team.
+This was also the reason I didn't use Django's auth Groups, and implemented a Team Role model.

-- Admins can edit their team member's information
+### Admins can edit only their team member's role
+Given each team member has access to the app, and their own data, having admins updating another user's personal information didn't quite fit IMO.
+While this could not be the case, for the moment, it was solved by allowing the user to set up their details on signup, being pre-filled by the data on the invitation sent.
+In this scenario, Admins can still update other members' role for their team.

 ## TODO
-- Accept/Reject invites
-- Edit team members
 - When creating a team, automatically set the current user as a member with Admin role
 - Email sending on background workers
+- Cron to invalidate/expire invitations